ajmas/decomposable-config/README.md

     a folder called `mykey`, then the latter will squash any entries defined for that key.

+A few notes:

+  - This is NOT designed to work in a browser.
+It needs file system access.
+  - This package is targeted at JSON based configuration files for now.

+## Installing

+To install this as a dependency to your project:

+    npm install decomposable-config

+or via yarn:

+    yarn install decomposable-config

 ## License

 Licensed under the MIT license.
 For details see the